greg-raven/Uncommon-Sense/_posts/2009-04-04-more-dangerous-than-standing-armies.md

 ---
-title: 'More dangerous than standing armies'
+title: "More dangerous than standing armies"
 layout: post
 categories:
 - money